AmirEb/ARM_Verilog/README.md

-ARM CPU written with Verilog
+ُA Simple ARM CPU written with Verilog

-Amir Ebrahimian